HollyDQWang/keras-yolo3/README.md

 We want our model to
   1) Detect and draw bounding boxes around all musical instruments on an image/ a frame of a video. __(Localization)__
   2) Classify models of the musical instruments within an image __(classification/retrieval)__

+## Progress so far

+We have built a model that detects guitars from an image by fine-tuning [yolo-v3 (https://pjreddie.com/media/files/papers/YOLOv3.pdf)] model.
+Below is the demo.

 # keras-yolo3